-AWS GovCloud (US) is an isolated AWS Region designed to allow US government agencies and customers to move sensitive workloads into the cloud by addressing their specific regulatory and compliance requirements.
-The AWS GovCloud (US) framework adheres to U.S. International Traffic in Arms Regulations (ITAR) regulations as well as the Federal Risk and Authorization Management Program (FedRAMPSM) requirements.
+AWS GovCloud (US) is an isolated AWS region designed to host sensitive data and regulated workloads in the cloud, ensuring that this work meets the US government's compliance requirements.
+The AWS GovCloud (US) region is managed by and accessible to US persons and adheres to US International Traffic in Arms Regulations (ITAR) as well as Federal Risk and Authorization Management Program (FedRAMP) requirements.

-Leveraging the HHS authorization, U.S. government agencies can evaluate AWS GovCloud (US) for their applications and workloads, complete their own authorizations to use AWS, and deploy systems into the AWS environment.
-Customers can immediately request access to the "Amazon Web Services - AWS GovCloud (US) Region" FedRAMP package by submitting a request on the Compliance Contact Us Request Form or by submitting a request through the FedRAMP Program Management Office.
+Leveraging the HHS authorization, US government agencies can evaluate AWS GovCloud (US) for their applications and workloads, complete their own authorizations to use AWS, and deploy systems into the AWS environment.
+Customers can request access to the "Amazon Web Services - AWS GovCloud (US) Region" FedRAMP package by submitting a request on the Compliance Contact Us Request Form.

 While AWS offers a variety of IT governance-enabling features, it can be hard to decide how to start and what to implement.
 See the Bringing Governance to an Existing Cloud at NASA’s Jet Propulsion Laboratory (JPL): A Case Study slides from the 2014 AWS Government, Education & Nonprofits Symposium for a starting point.

-For many Oracle, SAP and Microsoft Windows applications, reliability is critical.
-To ensure reliability, organizations and enterprises traditionally provision for peak demand and disaster recovery, which leads to management complexity and leaves resources idle.
-With AWS, you can improve reliability and lower your costs by utilizing our fault-tolerant Availability Zones and paying only for the resources you use.
+For Oracle, SAP and Microsoft Windows applications, reliability is critical.
+Organizations have traditionally provisioned applicaitons for peak demand and disaster recovery scenarios, which often left IT resources idle or underutilized.
+With AWS, you can improve reliability with cloud backups and optimize costs by paying only for the cloud resources you use.

-Many agencies and organizations are amassing large data sets that they could process to gain critical insights; however, they are confined by fixed resources that require them to wait for these insights.
-With AWS, you can easily spin up massive on-demand clusters of compute resources in minutes and quickly gain the information you need to effectively meet mission goals.
+Many agencies are amassing large data sets that hold critical insights.
+With AWS, you can spin up massive on-demand clusters of compute resources in minutes and obtain the intelligence needed to meet your mission and better serve citizens.

 As their volume of data continues to grow, organizations are struggling to add the capacity needed to meet their primary storage and backup requirements.
-With AWS, you can easily access durable, available, and US persons only controlled storage that can meet your data security requirements and scale with the needs of your organization.
+With AWS, you can easily access durable and cost-effective cloud storage managed by US persons, meeting your data security requirements and scaling up or down as needed.